 The majority of financial market trading is performed by machines.
-These computer algorithms are designed to arbitrage and hedge the markets along many different timeframes.
+These computer algorithms are designed to maximize profit in many different timeframes.

-As market makers and large traders create positions, they will often arbitrage and hedge with delta-neutral portfolios.
-These portfolios are instantaneously and dynamically adjusted in micro-seconds.
+As market makers and large traders create positions, they will often hedge with a delta-neutral strategy.
+These portfolios can be dynamically adjusted in micro-seconds.

-As option expiration approaches, the computer algorithms must unwind and roll forward their delta hedges.
+As option expiration approaches, the computer algorithms must unwind, close or roll forward their delta hedges.
 This creates order flow which tends to create compression between market delta and market price.

-The algorithms which actively hedge delta must also monitor their gamma exposure.
-When market gamma spikes, market makers may be forced to buy or sell, such as in the natural gas market (Oct 2018) and in the S&P index (Dec 2018).
+Delta hedgers must also monitor their gamma exposure.
+When market gamma spikes, the delta hedgers may be forced to buy or sell; we have seen this dynamic in the natural gas market (Oct 2018) and in the S&P index (Dec 2018).

 In November 2018, Bloomberg published an article which described how "negative gamma" was a catalyst in the large decline in crude oil prices in Q4.
 While Bloomberg highlights the importance of this information, it cannot be found on the $25,000+ per year Bloomberg terminal.